Fulakunda

-Fulakunda, also called Fulani or Fulacunda, is a dialect in the Fula language continum.
+Fulakunda, also called Fulani or Fulacunda, is a dialect in the Fula language continuum.
 Fulakunda is primarily spoken in southern Senegal, specifically the Casamance region, the Gambia, and northern Guinea Bissau.
 This region is often referred to as Fuladou.
 It is spoken by the Fulakunda people, a sub-group of the Fulani or Fulbe.
 It is noted for the presence of many loanwords from Mandinka, although the two are not mutually intelligible.

-Fulakunda is mutually intelligible with all other Fula dialects in Senegal, although it shares more similarities with Pulaar (also called Pulaar du Nord, the dialect of Fula spoken in the Senegal River Valley) than with Pula Futa, despite the laters closer geographical range.
+Fulakunda is mutually intelligible with all other Fula dialects in Senegal, although it shares more similarities with Pulaar (also called Pulaar du Nord, the dialect of Fula spoken in the Senegal River Valley) than with Pula Futa, despite the latter's closer geographical range.

 Linguistic features

 Negation and tenses

 There are three verb forms, each of which have their own forms of negation, which vary by tense.
-Double negatives are an common part of the Fulakunda language, as in phrases like "mi annda heyhunde", or "I don't know nothing".
+Double negatives are a common part of the Fulakunda language, as in phrases like "mi annda heyhunde", or "I don't know nothing".
 The future and present habitual are conjugated the same, with the difference detectable by context.
 In present progressive affirmative, and for static verbs, long-form pronouns are used.